bxdoan/bxdoan/README.md

 <div align="center">

-> There is only one way to avoid criticism: do nothing, say nothing, and be nothing.
+> Being weak means that there is room to grow

-> — Aristotle —
+> — Ittetsu Takeda —

 </div>